giry-dev/mangrove-docs/docs/web-app/trade/common-issues-resolution.md

 Using our Trade page on testnet, you might encounter a few troubles and hiccups.

-While we are working on things (rest assured that we are), here are few tips that might hep make your experience smoother.
+While we are working on things (rest assured that we are), here are a few tips that might help make your experience smoother.

 Feel free to browse through the following items!